iewaij/tseu/README.md

 	AND ibtic IS NOT NULL;
 ```

-Using the query as sub-query, we can find the daily stock prices for companies on major European exchanges.
+Using the above query as sub-query, we can find the daily stock prices for companies on major European exchanges:

 ```sql
 SELECT